 After that, set up a special printer.
 Using the .bat file, it copies the header and the printed file to a new file with the .xml extension and calls Internet Explorer, passing the resulting file.

-In fact, in the resulting file only data, no formatting:
+In fact, in the resulting file contains only data, no formatting:

 Strangely enough, this is exactly what we need.
 After all, bringing this into the required form is a matter of technique.
 To do this, we need XSLT transformation that I wrote about above: